 (a) Direct Gain: Sunlight shines into and warms the living space.

 (b) Indirect Gain: Sunlight warms thermal storage, which then warms the living space.

 (c) Isolated Gain: Sunlight warms another room (sunroom) and convention brings the warmed air into the living space.

 In simple language, water efficiency means reducing the usage of water and minimizing wastewater.
 Water efficiency implies using improved technologies and practices that deliver equal or better service with reduced water consumption.

 Minimizing water use is achieved by installing greywater and rainwater catchment systems that recycle water for irrigation or toilet flushing; water-efficient appliances, such as low flow showerheads self-closing or spray taps; low-flush toilets, or waterless composting toilets.
-Installing point of use hot water system and logging pipes saves on water heating.
+Installing point-of-use hot water systems and logging pipes saves on water heating.

 RAINWATER HARVESTING IN GREEN BUILDING